 A Special-Opportunity Fall permit is a type of limited entry permit that is required in order to participate in in some archery, muzzleloading gun and general gun hunts for deer and hog on select Wildlife Management Areas.
 The following information provides further details on specific information regarding these permits.

-- Cost: $5.00 to apply.
-If successful, the permit fees range from $50.00–$175.00 per permit.
+Cost: $5.00 to apply, permit fees range from $50.00–$175.00 per permit.

-- Group Applications: Group applications are not available.
+Group Applications: Group applications are not available for this permit type.

-Returned Permits: Returns are not available.
+Returned Permits: Returns are not available for this permit type.

 Reporting Requirements: Hunters should check the WMA brochure for any check station requirements for their hunt.
 Public lands hunters may also receive a survey after the season concludes to assist the FWC in gathering valuable insight and data.